About the IESE Full-Time MiM

-All previous experience that is relevant to your pursuit of an MiM is important to mention in your application.
+All full time experience post university graduation can be counted towards the years of experience.
+It is important to mention in your application any experience that is relevant to your pursuit of an MiM.
 We consider full-time military service to be valuable professional experience and should be included as well in your application.

 IESE MiM students reflect a wide range of backgrounds.
 We welcome applications from diverse fields including law, medicine, the arts and non-profit organizations.
 Leadership potential and a global mindset are also key attributes.

-Yes, two recommendation letters are required.
-We recommend that one of your letters is from your current employer and the other can be from a former employer or client.
-Both letters should reflect your capacities in the work environment.
+Yes, one recommendation letter is required.
+We recommend that the letter be from your current employer or proffesor if applicable.
+The letter should reflect your capacities in the work environment.
 Recommendations from extra-curricular activities such as Volunteer Organizations can also be considered.

-Please submit your recommendation letters through the on-line application system.
-Recommendation letters can be submitted in Spanish and/or English.
+Please submit your recommendation letter through the on-line application system.
+The Recommendation letter can be submitted in Spanish and/or English.